arielj/vanilla-nested/README.md

 # Changes from 1.2.0 to 1.2.1

-#### Remvoe "onclick" attribute for helpers and add event listeners within js
+#### Removed "onclick" attribute for helpers and add event listeners within js
 If you were using webpacker, remember to replace the vanilla_nested.js file in your app/javascript folder

+# Changes from 1.2.1 to 1.2.2

+#### Added "link_classes" option to "link_to_remove_nested"
+You can set multiple classes for the "X" link

+#### Added a "link_content" block parameter for both link helpers
+You can pass a block as to use as the content for the add and remove links